 - Thrust: The engine provided a constant thrust of about 3,500 pounds-force (15,569 N).

-- Fuel: Like the descent engine, it used Aerozine 50 as fuel and nitrogen tetroxide as the oxidizer.
+- Fuel: Like the descent engine, Aerozine 50 was used as fuel, and nitrogen tetroxide as the oxidizer.

 - Purpose: The ascent engine lifted the LM’s Ascent Stage from the Moon’s surface to rendezvous with the Command and Service Module (CSM) in lunar orbit.